20616 - ECONOMICS AND POLITICS

 The learning experience of this course includes face-to-face lectures by the instructors.
 In addition, students are also asked to prepare one group presentation on a research paper.
 These presentations are used to introduce students to the critical evaluation of empirical research and the contribution of papers to the scientific literature.
 Further, the presentations are intended to stimulate discussions about the topics discussed in class.
 This will allow the students to share their views and their insights on current political issues.

-Alternatively, students can take a partial written exam and complete the written exam at the end of the course.
+Students can take a partial written exam and complete the written exam at the end of the course.
 The first partial exam focuses on the material covered in the first part of the course.
 The second partial exam focuses on the material covered in the second part of the course.
-In this case, the weight is 35% for the first partial exam and 35% for the second partial exam.
+In this case, the weight is 50% for the first partial exam and 50% for the second partial exam.
+Alternatively, students can take a final written exam (100%).

 The assessment method for non-attending students is based on a final written exam.
 As for the case of attending students, the written exam contains open questions.
 It covers all topics analyzed during the course and it accounts for a maximum of 30 points.